opendaylight/docs/docs/release-notes/projects/daexim.rst

 * Is it possible to migrate from the previous release?
 If so, how?

-  * This is the first release of the project.
-However, migration should work across all releases.
+  * Migration should work across all releases.

 Compatibility
 -------------

 * Is this release compatible with the previous release?
 Yes
 * Any API changes?
-No.
+Yes.
+Added ability to export data on only one node.
+Details in yang module.
 * Any configuration changes?
 No.

 Bugs Fixed